jmottster/newton/README.md

 * Miscellaneous Controls:
   * SPACEBAR - Pause/Unpause
     * Only when paused . . .
-    * MOUSE LEFT CLICK on Blob - Toggle info sign above the blob (name, mass, radius, position)
+    * MOUSE LEFT CLICK on Blob - Toggle info flag above the blob (name, mass, radius, position, or just name; see J key)
     * MOUSE RIGHT CLICK on Blob - Follow this blob (blob becomes you reference frame, you move with it, but can still also move freely)
   * ESC - Quit
   * Q - Disengage/reengage mouse